MultiQC/MultiQC/docs/modules.md

 ```
 * `namespace`
   * This prepends the column title in the mouse hover: _Namespace: Title_.
+  * The 'Configure Columns' modal displays this under the 'Group' column.
-    It's automatically generated for the General Statistics table.
+  * It's automatically generated for core modules in the General Statistics table,
+    though this can be overwritten (useful for example with custom-content).
 * `scale`
   * Colour scales are the names of ColorBrewer palettes.
 See below for available scales.
   * Add `-rev` to the name of a colour scale to reverse it